Andrea Luka Zimmerman: Art

 Art exhibitions and projects include i am here, a public artwork in Haggerston, Hackney, which was made in response to the experience of living on a council estate which was being gentrified.
 For this, large photos of residents from the estate were placed over the windows of vacated flats, with the intention of opening up a "reflective space concerning issues about visibility and 'urban regeneration'".
 Real Estates (co-curated with David Roberts), PEER with LUX, London (2015), was a multifaceted project around issues of housing, social justice and public space in East London.
 Common Ground, Spike Island, Bristol (2017) comprised an exhibition, screening, talks and discussions around strategies of social and cultural resistance and ways of living together.
 Civil Rites (2017) was made in response to a speech on the interlinked nature of "war, poverty, racism" given by Martin Luther King Jr. at Newcastle University, and was first shown at Tyneside Cinema Gallery in Newcastle in 2017/18, and London Open triennial at Whitechapel Gallery in 2018.
 Art Class (2020), a filmed performance lecture exploring the tension between the words in its title, proposing a multylayered social dreaming, premiered at the 2020 Filmlondon Jarman Award and has been shown internationally, mostly accompanied by conversations, including with Morgan Quaintance.

 Andrea highlights collaborative and engaged ways of working, alongside dangers posed by extractive industry practices, in the Anthology Strangers Within: Documentary as Encounter, and also in Below the Radar: Episode 136: Experimental Documentary Practices in conversation with Am Johal.
 During the 2020 COVID-19 pandemic, Zimmerman curated a season of films for Loneliness Awareness Week, with Birds Eye View.
-She wrote about Věra Chytilová's film Daisies, highlighting the 'invigorating rigour that Daisies brings to my perception of reality' and also for the Harun Farocki Institute asked 'what does it mean to consider the lives of others?'.
+They wrote about Věra Chytilová's film Daisies, highlighting the 'invigorating rigour that Daisies brings to my perception of reality' and also for the Harun Farocki Institute asked 'what does it mean to consider the lives of others?'.